Winter Wildlife Viewing Tours

 Want to see some bighorn sheep?

-We are privileged to have the largest wintering herd of Rocky Mountain Bighorn Sheep in the world right out our back door!
+We are privileged to have one of the world's largest wintering herds of Rocky Mountain Bighorn Sheep right out our back door!
 The Center offers guided viewing tours to see the sheep.

-The National Bighorn Sheep Interpretive Center's winter tours provide a wonderful opportunity to view wildlife on the winter range of the Whiskey Mountain Herd of Rocky Mountain Bighorn Sheep from November through March.
+The National Bighorn Sheep Interpretive Center's winter tours provide a wonderful opportunity to view wildlife on the winter ranges of the Whiskey Mountain herd of Rocky Mountain Bighorn Sheep from November through March.

 The tours start at 9:00 AM and can last up to 5 hours but average 3 to 4.
 Our four-wheel-drive vehicle seats 6 people.
 A minimum of two people are required.
 Binoculars and spotting scopes are provided.
 The use of these will greatly enhance your viewing opportunities.
 If you have a pair of binoculars that you are comfortable with, you are certainly welcome to use your own.
 Be sure to bring your camera!

 The Whiskey Mountain Habitat Area, the primary winter range of the bighorn sheep, is open wind-swept country.
 Dressing in layers is strongly advised, paying particular attention to head, hands and feet.
 You are welcome to bring your own snacks and drinks if you wish, or we can order a sack lunch from a local deli for you.

 The cost of the tour is $75.00 per person, regardless of age.
-Reservations are required twenty-four hours in advance.
+Reservations are required forty-eight hours in advance.
 We accept MasterCard, Visa or Discover to hold your reservation.

 Please call 888-209-2795 to make your reservation or if you have further questions.
 We look forward to seeing you at the National Bighorn Sheep Interpretive Center!